 Wangechi Mutu - Yo Mama (2003)

-Mutu’s practice often centres on the female body as a contested site, using collage to expose how race, gender, and sexuality are constructed in visual culture.
+Mutu’s practice often centers on the female body as a contested site, using collage to expose how race, gender, and sexuality are constructed in visual culture.
 In Yo Mama, she plays with tropes of the femme fatale and the serpent from Biblical myth, but reconfigures them through a lens of Afrofuturist hybridity.
-The result is an image that is both beautiful and grotesque, but invites further consideration (reminding me of Ebony G. Patterson’s works!)
+The result is an image that is both beautiful and grotesque but invites further consideration (reminding me of Ebony G. Patterson’s works!)

 For my practice, Yo Mama offers a model of how ornament and violence can coexist, how seductive imagery can be the very surface that unsettles.
 It pushes me to think about how my own use of whimsy might similarly carry unease, and how material excess can be political rather than decorative.
+It makes me ask - how can I utilise dissonance, created by beauty?

 Next